AdobeDocs/experience-manager-65.fr-FR/help/forms/developing/forms-service-api-quick-starts.md

              if (processState == 1)
              {

-                 //Write the data back to to the client web browser ServletOutputStream oOutput = resp.getOutputStream();
+                 //Write the data back to the client web browser ServletOutputStream oOutput = resp.getOutputStream();
                  Document calData = formOut.getOutputContent();